jonnonz1/nz-statute-book/acts/public/2016/senior-courts-act-2016.md

 (2) Two or more permanent Judges of the Supreme Court may act as the court— (a) to decide whether an oral hearing of an application for leave to appeal to the court should be held, or the application should be determined just on the basis of written submissions:
   (b) to determine an application for leave to appeal to the court.
+(2A) A single permanent Judge of the Supreme Court may act as the court to— (a) make an order or give directions under section 164B(2) on a proceeding that is referred to a Judge of the Supreme Court under section 164A:
+  (b) hear and determine an application for leave to appeal against an order made under section 164B(2)﻿(a).
 (3) A judgment of the Supreme Court may be delivered in the manner and by the number of Judges provided by rules made under section 148.
 (4) This section is subject to sections 82(1) and 84(1).